SteeltoeOSS/Samples/Configuration/src/SimpleCloudFoundry/README.md

 1. If you have created your own ROOT CA and from it created a certificate that you have installed in HAProxy/Ext LB, then you can install the ROOT CA on the windows cells and you would be good to go.
 2. Disable certificate validation for the Spring Cloud Config Server Client.
 You can do this by editing `appsettings.json` and add `spring:cloud:client:validate_certificates=false`.
 This only works on Windows, it will not work on CoreCLR/Linux.

+### CF Notes:
-Note: We have experienced this [problem](https://github.com/aspnet/KestrelHttpServer/issues/341) with Kestrel running behind a proxy (e.g. HAProxy/Nginx, etc.).
+We have experienced this [problem](https://github.com/aspnet/KestrelHttpServer/issues/341) with Kestrel running behind a proxy (e.g. HAProxy/Nginx, etc.).
 As a result, currently this app is configured to run using the `Microsoft.AspNet.Server.WebListener`; which only runs on Windows.
 If you'd like to try it on Linux, you can change `project.json` to use Kestrel and see what happens.
 We will change this when moving to RC2 bits.
+We have successfully pushed this app only using the `coreclr` runtime.
 # What to expect
 The cf push will create an app in the space by the name `foo` and will bind the `myConfigServer` service instance to the app.
 You can hit the app @ `http://foo.x.y.z/`.
+The application name in `SimpleCloudFoundry/manifest.yml` must be `foo`, but you can change the `host` if the name is taken.

 The Config Servers Git repository has been set to: `https://github.com/spring-cloud-samples/config-repo`